 VPN is a vanguard of online privacy and security in the wired and digital age that we are all a part of today.
-And that is not all; VPNs can enable you to access websites of your choice, from streaming to torrenting, giving you the freedom to surf the web unchecked by any filtering or blocking technology.
+And that is not all; VPNs can enable you to access websites of your choice in Australia, from streaming to torrenting, giving you the freedom to surf the web unchecked by any filtering or blocking technology.

-Setting up a VPN on a router creates a protective layer of digital privacy in your entire house or indoor space so that any device that connects to the Wi-Fi will automatically route through the secure VPN network.
+Setting up a VPN on a router creates a protective layer of digital privacy in your entire house or indoor space so that any device that connects to the Wi-Fi will automatically route through the secure VPN network in Australia.

-To do this, however, you should first know how to set up a VPN on your router.
+To do this, however, you should first know how to setup a VPN on router in Australia.

-This article will explain how to set up a VPN router, so you can connect every single device in your living space to the same VPN without any extra trouble.
+This article will explain how to setup a VPN on router in Australia, so you can connect every single device in your living space to the same VPN without any extra trouble in Australia.

-Why It is Important to Have a Router with Your VPN?
+Why It is Important to Have a Router with Your VPN in Australia?

 The decision to use your VPN with a router is more of a personal preference thing.
-If everyone in your family regularly uses VPN services, for instance, and there are multiple devices that need an Internet connection at home, then having a VPN router could make your life easier.
+If everyone in your family regularly uses VPN services in Australia, for instance, and there are multiple devices that need an Internet connection at home, then having a VPN router could make your life easier.

-Considering the fact that you could get a 15-month subscription to a top-rated VPN like ExpressVPN for $6.67/mo (Save 49% and get 3 extra months FREE with 12-month plan), having a router with your VPN can be one of the most effective steps you can take towards maximizing your online privacy and security.
+Considering the fact that you could get a 15-month subscription to a top-rated VPN like ExpressVPN for AU$10.3/mo (US$ 6.67/mo) (Save 49% and get 3 extra months FREE with 12-month plan), having a router with your VPN can be one of the most effective steps you can take towards maximizing your online privacy and security in Australia.

-So, what are some of the advantages of having a VPN on your router?
+So, what are some of the advantages of having a VPN on your router in Australia?

 Here are some:

-Normally, you need to log into and launch a VPN service individually on every device every time that you want to be connected to the VPN.
-If you have a VPN installed on your router, you can eliminate this constant on and off switching for all of your devices, since you will automatically connect to your secure VPN as soon as you connect to your router’s Wi-Fi.
+Normally, you need to log into and launch a VPN service individually on every device every time that you want to be connected to the VPN in Australia.
+If you have a VPN installed on your router, you can eliminate this constant on and off switching for all of your devices, since you will automatically connect to your secure VPN in Australia as soon as you connect to your router’s Wi-Fi in Australia.

 Convenience is a benefit worth a million.

-A router with a VPN installed in it enables makes all simultaneous login limitations irrelevant.
+A router with a VPN installed in it enables makes all simultaneous login limitations irrelevant in Australia.
 Although every VPN provider offers support for multiple device logins, there is a limit to how many devices you can connect.

-Using a VPN-enabled router, you’ll just have to connect your devices to the Wi-Fi like you normally do, and this action will ensure that all the traffic from your devices is being transmitted via the encrypted tunnels of a VPN.
+Using a VPN-enabled router, you’ll just have to connect your devices to the Wi-Fi like you normally do, and this action will ensure that all the traffic from your devices is being transmitted via the encrypted tunnels of a VPN in Australia.

-The Internet is an insecure place, teeming with hackers, cyber-criminals, viruses, and spies.
+The Internet is an insecure place, teeming with hackers, cyber-criminals, viruses, and spies in Australia.
 The security afforded by a VPN, largely stemming from the use of heavy encryption, reduces your visibility to malicious agents on the web.

-If you could extend this cloak of invisibility and protection to all the devices in your usage, you’d have much less to worry about as far as your online security is concerned.
+If you could extend this cloak of invisibility and protection to all the devices in your usage in Australia, you’d have much less to worry about as far as your online security is concerned.
 The possibility of forgetting to turn on a VPN is also eliminated if your router is by default serving as a VPN hotspot for your entire house.

-Security and privacy aren’t the only benefits that VPNs are capable of providing.
-A good number of users deploy VPNs for the purpose of accessing VPN geo-restricted websites.
+Security and privacy aren’t the only benefits that VPNs are capable of providing in Australia.
+A good number of users deploy VPNs for the purpose of accessing VPN geo-restricted in Australia websites.
 For instance, Netflix has a different library of content for different regions only accessible from within.

-VPNs give you the ability to access websites from any region.
-As such, not only can you obtain superior privacy, you can also destroy the barriers that restrict complete Internet freedom if you have a VPN enabled in your router.
+VPNs give you the ability to access websites in Australia.
+As such, not only can you obtain superior privacy, you can also destroy the barriers that restrict complete Internet freedom if you have a VPN enabled in your router in Australia.

-The benefits of VPN services are many and are only becoming more relevant with the passage of time.
-But you still need to have the right router and the right VPN to make this combination work.
+The benefits of VPN services are many and are only becoming more relevant with the passage of time in Australia.
+But you still need to have the right router and the right VPN to make this combination work in Australia.

-To start with, it is important to remember that not all routers are compatible with VPNs.
+To start with, it is important to remember that not all routers are compatible with VPNs in Australia.
 You should always check the compatibility of the router before purchasing one.
 It is a good idea to check the router’s manual or read reviews about it to find compatibility details and whether you can setup a VPN on it.

-There are at least 3 options that you can consider when you’re ready to invest in a VPN router setup.
+There are at least 3 options that you can consider when you’re ready to invest in a VPN router setup in Australia.
 Let’s evaluate the suitability of each option so you can decide which works best for your needs.

-This is the simplest way available.
-Some companies like Flashrouters offer pre-installed VPN routers i.e. routers with a VPN installed by default.
+This is the simplest way available in Australia.
+Some companies like Flashrouters offer pre-installed VPN routers i.e. routers with a VPN installed by default in Australia.
 This means that you just have to plug the router in and start using it to connect to the Internet via VPN tunnel, without having to do any of the configurations yourself.

 Although this is the easiest option, it is also the most expensive one.
 Nonetheless, if you are not very tech-savvy then I would recommend this approach because the process of finding a VPN compatible router, flashing the firmware, and then installing the VPN can be quite complicated, even if you are a technical-minded individual.

-A pre-flashed router is basically one in which the correct firmware installed, allowing you to set up a VPN yourself and even change settings that conventional router firmware doesn’t give you permission to modify.
+A pre-flashed router is basically one in which the correct firmware installed, allowing you to set up a VPN yourself and even change settings that conventional router firmware doesn’t give you permission to modify in Australia.

-Flashing routers is a tricky process and the steps vary depending on the make and model of your device.
-You can save some serious brain fatigue by acquiring a pre-flashed router that is ready to be configured with a VPN.
+Flashing routers is a tricky process and the steps vary depending on the make and model of your device in Australia.
+You can save some serious brain fatigue by acquiring a pre-flashed router that is ready to be configured with a VPN in Australia.

 What’s more, pre-flashed routers are a little cheaper than routers with pre-installed VPNs.
 However, this difference normally is around $30.
 So, if you want to save a few bucks and do the VPN installation bit yourself, this can be a great option.

 If you’re a glutton for punishment, then this is the option tailor-made just for you.
-To flash a router yourself, you must first find and purchase a router that supports open-source firmware that VPNs are compatible with.
+To flash a router yourself, you must first find and purchase a router that supports open-source firmware that VPNs are compatible with in Australia.

-Most commercial routers have rigid firmware that hardly allows any changes in settings, much less allow a third-party VPN client to be installed.
+Most commercial routers have rigid firmware that hardly allows any changes in settings, much less allow a third-party VPN client to be installed in Australia.